codetracker-learning/hip-hop-pizza-and-wangs/instructions/stretch-2.md

 ## Acceptence Criteria

+### The Menu
+* **ONLY** Admin users should be able to CRUD items to the menu.
+The items should include:
+  - Title
+  - Image
+  - Price
+  - Description

+* There should be a new view added to the application that shows the menu items and allows users to add those items to an order.

+**NOTE:** You will need to refacter the old app and remove the ability to add items to an order manually.
+You can likely reuse the form to add items to the menu with the added fields, but after the menu is created, users should only be able to add from the menu and not a form.

+---
+### Online Orders
 * As a non-admin authenticated user, I should only be able to do CRUD and close the orders I've created.
 * As an admin authenticated user, I should be able to do CRUD and close all orders.
 * As a non-admin authenticated user, I should only be able to view the revenue information from my order history.